 Eastern Counties League

-The Eastern Counties League is a two-division league at Steps 5 and 6 in the National League system, feeding the Isthmian League and the Southern League.
+The Eastern Counties League is a three-division league at Steps 5 and 6 in the National League system, feeding the Isthmian League and the Southern League.
 The catchment area covers East Anglia, mainly Norfolk, Suffolk and north Essex, with the occasional club from adjoining counties.

 The league was formed in 1934 with a single division, and continued with that format until 1988 when the existing members formed a Premier Division and 14 new clubs formed Division One.
 Additional divisions are organised for reserve teams.